arve0/leicaexperiment/README.md

 # LeicaExperiment #
+This project have been renamed!
+See [MatrixScreener on pypi](https://pypi.python.org/pypi/MatrixScreener).

 This is an python class which can be used to read the structured output from a Leica LAS Matrix Scan when using the data exporter (ome.tifs organized in slide/chamber/field folders).

 ## Install ##